R22 Freon And R410A Phaseouts For NJ Air Conditioners

 If your air conditioner is more than a decade old, then the best way to avoid needing to replace it this summer is by getting a tune-up and inspection before anything goes wrong.

 Annual maintenance is essential for any HVAC system.
-Think of it like getting the oil changed on your car to ensure it runs well for years to come.
+Think of it as getting the oil changed on your car to ensure it runs well for years to come.
 With heating and cooling, a tune-up is fast, easy, and inexpensive.

 With a single phone call, you can get a tech to inspect your entire system.
 They’ll clean it, check all the connections, and replace anything that’s worn out or broken.